rmsparajuli/tictactoe/README.md

 # tictactoe
-This is demo game for android using expo
+This is demo game for android using !expo